glaciusimpact/packetfence/README.md

 "Finishing the installation" part after is quite long (around 25 minutes).
 "Running preseed" is staying at 14% for a moment (20 minutes) downloading packages from the Internet.
 To check if there is an issue type Ctrl+Alt+F4 to see the install logs (Ctrl+Alt+F1).

+> [!WARNING]
-Warning: if you set a domain name without DNS then the installation will be endless...
+> Warning: if you set a domain name without DNS then the installation will be endless...

 When the installation is finished I got a prompt.